9 Aerospace Structures

 The five basic types of stresses and strains that can be produced in aircraft structures are compression, tension, shear, torsion, shear, and bending.

 • Compression is the stress that tends to squeeze and shorten the part.
-The compressive stiffness of a component is its resistance to compression forces.
+A component’s compressive stiffness is its resistance to compression forces.

-• Tension is the stress that resists the force that pulls and tries to extend the part.
-The tensile stiffness of a component is its resistance to tensile forces.
+• Tension is the stress that resists the force pulling and trying to extend the part.
+A component’s tensile stiffness is its resistance to tensile forces.

 • Shear is the stress that resists the forces tending to cause one material layer to move relative to the adjacent layer.
 For example, most fasteners that hold aerospace structures together are subjected to a shearing action.
 Examples of fasteners include screws, bolts, and rivets.